thiennp/frontend-mastery-hub/levels/45/README.md

-# Level 45: Svelte Advanced Patterns
+# Level 45: Lit Web Components

 ## Overview
-This level focuses on svelte advanced patterns and provides comprehensive learning materials, examples, and projects.
+This level focuses on lit web components and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of svelte advanced patterns
+- Understand the core concepts of lit web components
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns